matdurand/dotfiles/README.md

 source bootstrap.sh
 ```

-### Set additional variables

-There is two way to add new variables.
-The first one is before launching bootstrap.sh.
-Create a file named `.additional-variables`
-and add some `EXPORT var=value`.
-Each line will be added to the `.zprofile` file.

-If you want to add variables after the installation, just add them manually to `.zprofile` file.
-Be sure to copy them to the `.additional-variables` file to make sure they are not overwritten on your next install.
+### Extend this repo

+You have two way to extend this repo.
+The first is to fork it and change it to your own liking, but after forking, it will be difficult to apply new updates that I may provide.

+The second way, if you are OK with the current setup but want to apply additional configuration, is to create extension files in your home folder.

+If a `~/.zshrc-before` exists, it will be sourced at the beginning of the `.zshrc` file.
+If a `~/.zshrc-after` exists, it will be sourced at the end of the `.zshrc` file.

 ### iTerm2